Love Languages in the Classroom

 If you have never heard of love languages, the basic premise is that there are five basic ways that we all receive and give love: gifts, quality time, acts of service, physical touch, and words of affirmation.
 Through the love languages quiz, you can find out the primary and secondary way that you like to receive love.

 So we did the quiz individually, as a teacher-led activity.
-You can find a kids’ version of the quiz right from the official Love Languages book website.
-I walked my students through each question and we tallied up their primary and secondary love languages.
+You can find a paper-based version of the quiz in the book “5 Love Languages of Children” or, if you have access to computers or tablets, there is a free version of the quiz available online from the official Love Languages book website.
+Using the paper-based version, I walked my students through each question and we tallied up their primary and secondary love languages.
 Each student was given a post-it note and they charted their top two Love Languages.

 Then we met on the carpet to talk about it.
 Of course, we all loved parts of all of the Love Languages, but after talking, most agreed that these were their favorite ways to receive love.
 Together, we brainstormed ways that we could show love to our friends that would match up with their Love Languages.